Henry Urrutia

-Henry Alexander Urrutia Rodríguez (/ʊəˈruːtiə/ oo-ROO-tee-ə; born February 13, 1987) is a Cuban professional baseball designated hitter and left fielder for the Saraperos de Saltillo of the Mexican League.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles.
+Henry Alexander Urrutia Rodríguez (/ʊəˈruːtiə/ oo-ROO-tee-ə; born February 13, 1987) is a Cuban professional baseball designated hitter and left fielder for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.

 Professional career

 Urrutia played in the Cuban National Series for Las Tunas.
 He debuted in the 2005-06 Cuban National Series, and played through 2009-10.

 Urrutia attempted to defect from Cuba in 2010.
 After the failed attempt, he was suspended.
 He successfully defected to Haiti in September 2011.

 Baltimore Orioles

 On July 24, 2012, Urrutia signed with the Baltimore Orioles, receiving a $778,500 signing bonus.

 After having trouble acquiring a visa, Urrutia reported to the Bowie Baysox of the Double-A Eastern League in April 2013.
 After playing 52 games for Bowie, the Orioles promoted him to the Norfolk Tides of the Triple-A International League on June 28.
 After playing in 15 games for Norfolk, the Orioles promoted Urrutia to the major leagues on July 19.
 Urrutia was optioned back on Norfolk on August 17.
 He was recalled on September 3.
 He was placed on the restricted list on September 13 when the Orioles travelled to Toronto due to visa issues, and re-activated on September 16.
 In 2013 for the Orioles, Urrutia batted .276/.276/.310 in 24 games.

 Urrutia did not appear in the majors in 2014, instead spending the season in the minor leagues with the Triple-A Norfolk Tides.
 On August 19, 2015, Urrutia hit his first career home run off of New York Mets pitcher Carlos Torres.
 It was also his first career walk-off hit.
 Urrutia only played in 10 games for the Orioles in 2015, registering 9 hits in 36 plate appearances.
 After beginning the 2016 season in Double-A with the Bowie Baysox, Urrutia was designated for assignment by the Orioles on July 19, 2016.
 He began the 2017 season in Norfolk before being released by the Orioles organization on May 25, 2017.